Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-02-25-ARIMA_STAN.md

 y_t = \alpha + \phi y_{t-1} + \epsilon_t + \theta \epsilon_{t-1}, \quad \epsilon_t \sim \mathcal{N}(0, \sigma^2)
 $$

-The new parameter \(\theta\) controls how much yesterday's forecast error affects today's value.
+The new parameter $\(\theta\)$ controls how much yesterday's forecast error affects today's value.
 This gives the model more flexibility in shaping the autocorrelation function.
-When \(\phi\) and \(\theta\) have opposite signs, you can get patterns that pure AR models can't replicate.
+When $\(\phi\)$ and $\(\theta\)$ have opposite signs, you can get patterns that pure AR models can't replicate.
 Simulating this in R requires us to track the error terms explicitly:

 ```r
 set.seed(123)